snehakhirwal02/Classification-on-Blood-Transfusion-Service-Center-Data-Set/README.md

     This involved cleaning of the data(removing the missing or invalid NA values)

 ### - Normalization and feature selection
-    The features/ independent variables are scaled and important features are selected in order to get better accuracy and results.
+    The features/ independent variables are scaled and only important features are selected in order to get better accuracy and results.

 ### - Applying classification on the Machine learning model